adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 5. These references are shown under 'Manage Tokens' which you can use to make a payment request (or choose to disable them).

-_Note: We current store these values in a local memory cache, if you restart the application these values are lost!_
+_Note: We currently store these values in a local memory cache, if you restart/stop the application these values are lost.
+However, the tokens will still persist on the Adyen Platform.
+You can view the stored payment details by going to a recent payment of the shopper: `Transactions` → `Payments` → `Shopper Details` → `Recurring: View stored payment details` in the ca-environment._

 ## Testing webhooks